BonfireCZ/sugpmgu-bhsbyi/README.md

 I'm testing it only on Windows 10 with PowerShell 5.1 — and yeah, the rocket emoji 🚀 doesn't render properly.
 Maybe it works on Windows 11 or PowerShell 7.
 Feel free to fix it!

+Eventually I got tired of tweaking wallet addresses and pool ports inside the script, so I asked the AI to move everything into a config file.
+Now I just edit `config.json` and let the launcher figure it out.
+If I ever switch pools or coins, I change one line and hit Enter.

 ## ✨ Features
 - Launch various miners (AMD, NVIDIA, CPU, iGPU)